 4. Mention a Challenge That You Faced During Your Last Role and How You Managed It

 Every job comes with a fair set of challenges, which you as an employee need to overcome.
-The interviewer must therefore be convinced of your problem-solving skills before giving you a job.
+The interviewer must be convinced of your problem-solving skills before giving you a job.
 Mention any experience that paints you as a good problem solver.